What tasks must be done when a person dies?

 The deceased may have a lot of friends before he died, or you may have a large extended family to inform.
 You may consider buying an obituary that comes with a digital version to facilitate ease of getting the information out to your networks as quickly as possible.

-Pointer: Buying an obituary can be done online at SPHObits
+Pointer: Buying a print obituary that includes a mobile-friendly digital version can be done at Life Matters

 3.4.c.
 Funeral finances